neonate/connections-workboard/README.md

-# Connections Workboard
+# NYT Connections Working Board

-A React-based web application for managing connections and work items.
+A React-based web application for solving NYT Connections puzzles with an interactive drag-and-drop interface.

+## Project Overview

+This app allows users to:
+- Paste 16 puzzle words from NYT Connections
+- View words as draggable "post-it notes"
+- Group words into sets of 4 by dragging and dropping
+- Work through puzzles interactively

 ## Technology Stack